DasKraken/nntp-fast/README.md

 nntp-fast
 =========
-A lightweight made with attention to speed and ease of use.
+A lightweight nntp client for node made with attention to speed and ease of use.
 Works with promises and streams.

 Example
 =======